• Skip to primary navigation

 Canned TomatoesConvenient and readily available; offer a balance of sweetness and acidityUse an equal amount of canned tomatoes as a substitute for San Marzano tomatoes

-Cherry TomatoesSmall and sweet with a burst of flavor; provide a vibrant pop of color and freshnessUse an equal amount of cherry tomatoes as a substitute for San Marzano tomatoes
+Cherry TomatoesSmall and sweet with great flavor; provide a bright pop of color and freshnessUse an equal amount of cherry tomatoes as a substitute for San Marzano tomatoes

 Roma TomatoesMeaty and flavorful; have a good balance of sweetness and acidityUse an equal amount of Roma tomatoes as a substitute for San Marzano tomatoes